backend-driven-admin/bdadmin-nestjs/README.md

 # BDAG NestJS

-BDAG NestJS is a toolkit designed to simplify the creation of administrative panels in NestJS applications.
-It provides a set of decorators and utilities to define DTOs, entities, fields, authentication flows, and more, leveraging metadata to generate and manage complex admin interfaces efficiently.
+**@bdag/nestjs** is a toolkit designed to simplify the creation of administrative dashboards.
+It provides a set of decorators and utilities for defining DTOs, entities, fields, authentication flows, and more, using metadata to efficiently create and manage complex admin interfaces.

+**Important**: This package is part of the @bdag ecosystem

 ## Features